balfieri/cordic/README.md

 </p>

 <p>
-CORDIC was invented in the 1950's and first used in the navigation system of the B-38 bomber.
+CORDIC was invented in the 1950's and first used in the navigation system of the B-38 bomber, which did not even have a built-in multiply instruction.
 Prior to that, navigation systems used analog computers.
 There is nothing novel or proprietary here.
-This is intended for tutorial purposes only.
+This code is intended for tutorial purposes only.
 You should not assume that the library is bug-free or accurate enough for use as a production reference model.
 </p>